*Tax inclusions only apply to UK orders. Local taxes might be applied on receipt of international orders.

 ***This item is MADE TO ORDER, and we will dispatch it as soon as we have handcrafted it for you; this usually takes 90 DAYS, but international orders can take a little longer ***

-This replica has been hand made in Northumberland by Potted History, based on an original artefact.
-It has been fired to a temperature of between 800 & 1000 Centigrade to emulate the same techniques that the original potters would have employed nearly two thousand years ago.
-This process often results in variations of the surface colour and texture, which is shared with the original Roman Pottery.
+This replica Roman pot has been hand-made in Northumberland by Potted History, based on an original artefact.
+It has been fired to a temperature of between 800 & 1000 Centigrade, to emulate the same techniques that the original potters would have employed nearly two thousand years ago.
+This process often results in variations of the surface colour and texture, as is common with the original Roman Pottery.
 As each pot varies, you may not receive the exact cup in the images.
 You can be sure that due to the variations caused by the firing and hand-making process, your pot will be one-of-a-kind.

 We ship our fabulous replicas worldwide.

 Shipping costs are worked out during checkout.
 They are based on where you are and how heavy your parcel is.

 All UK items are sent using a second-class postal service.